OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

 # Science and pseudoscience

+*A witty saying proves nothing (Voltaire)*

 In the age of 'information overload', we have plenty of knowledge at our fingertips.
 We can 'google' for a topic and our computer screen is filled with thousands of links, where we can find every piece of information we are looking for.
 However, one important question remains unanswered: which information is reliable and scientifically sound?
 We know by experience that the web is full of personal views, opinions, beliefs or, even worse, fake-news; we have nothing against opinions (although we would rather stay away from fake-news), but we need to be able to distinguish between subjective opinions and objective facts.
 Let’s refer to the body of reliable and objective knowledge by using the term 'science', while all the rest is 'non-science' or 'pseudoscience'; the question is: “How can we draw the line between science and pseudoscience?”.
 It is a relevant question in these days, isn’t it?

 A theory, in itself, is not necessarily science.
 It may be well-substantiated, it can incorporate good laws and/or equations, it may come either from a brilliant intuition or from a meticulous research work; it may come from a common man or from a very authoritative scientist... it does not matter: theories do not necessarily represent objective facts.
-A few aphorisms can help us get to the point:

-1. Analogy cannot serve as proof (Pasteur)
-2. The interest I have in believing a thing is not a proof of the existence of that thing (Voltaire)
-3. A witty saying proves nothing (Voltaire)

 ## Science needs data